If you’ve ever seen the movie Catch Me If You Can, you’ll remember the title character, portrayed by Leonardo DiCaprio.

 That, of course, would be unethical and a violation of bar canons.
 It also would, once again, embody the “Catch Me If You Can” pattern long thought to characterize elements of CCSD special education.

-In Part 2 of this series, Nevada Journal will explore CCSD defense attorney tactics in this case so far.
+In Part 2 of this series, Nevada Journal explores the tactics used by CCSD defense attorneys in this case.